JonathanWolfe/dynamit-code-challenge/readme.md

 I think I might have technically spent more time setting up the repo and tools than I did actually making the page, but not using `stylelint` and `postcss` is a bigger sin than the initial setup costs.

+# Usage

+- `npm run postcss`: Process css, adding any prefixes as needed
+- `npm run stylelint`: Lint the output and also sort the css properties into a nice order
+- `npm run server`: Start a server and serve up the index page